SMC-AAU-CPH/smc-cph.github.io/_posts/2020-08-21-Group-A-Yas-Queen.md

 ![Photo of Group A](/assets/image/2020_08_21_leigh_group_a.jpeg "Group A")

-# Meet MCT Group A 2020
+# Meet SMC Group A 2020

 ## Team Overview